TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

-   This development of a common language of developers (also ourselves) and domain experts (also the employees of the SJR) maybe is the most important part of the Domain-Driven-Design.
+   This development of a common language of developers (also ourselves) and domain experts (also the employees of the SJR) maybe is the most important part of the domain-driven design.
 In the literature, you find the slightly bulky term **Ubiquitous Language**.
 Requirement for this process is that the developers communicate with the domain experts.